shawndollar/workplace-outbreak-simulator/README.md

 #### External API(s)

 The employee data is retrieved from https://mockaroo.com.
-You can quickly create a free account and get an API Key and update the app settings files.
-I can provide an API key if necessary.
+You can quickly create a free account and get an API Key and update the app settings files, if necessary.
 The free account allows for 200 requests every 24 hours.

+#### Performance

+A full 4 month simulation can take about 2 minutes, and the full output file can be large - approximately 115 MB.